Home Learning Center Articles NEMA Ratings

 - NEMA 13: These indoor-use enclosures prevent workers from coming into contact with potentially hazardous components, and also protect enclosed equipment against the ingress of solid contaminants like dirt, dust, circulating fibers, lint, fly-off shavings, dripping or lightly splashing water, and oil and non-corrosive coolants that seep, spray, or are splashed.

-For the complete specs and details on all of the NEMA enclosure ratings, please visit NEMA’s website and check out their NEMA Enclosure Types report.
+For the complete specs and details on all of the NEMA enclosure ratings, check out their NEMA Enclosure Types report.

 Meet the Author on Google+